 The purpose of this research is not only to get more useful information but also seeing a mirror.
 This exercise will objectively (and maybe harshly) tell you where you are right now.
 It will highlight the weak areas in your profile but it will also help you get information on how to improve the gaps in your MBA profile.

 Now that you have some pointers from the enlightened ones, it’s time to start working on your MBA profile.

 Step 4 – Inculcate good lifestyle habits

 Improving your MBA profile does not mean you are just preparing yourself for the admissions process.
-You are, in fact, preparing yourself for the life after you graduate.
-You will be responsible for taking decisions which will impact the organization.
+You are, in fact, preparing yourself for life after you graduate.
+You will be responsible for taking decisions that will impact the organization.
 To make sound decisions you need a sound body and mind.
 Both of them can come only if you have a good lifestyle.
 So, why not start now?
-Your body will serve you well in a few months when you would be juggling a full-time job, GMAT preparation, and a social life.
+Your body will serve you well in a few months when you would be juggling a full-time job, GMAT preparation, and social life.
 I am sure you wouldn’t want to feel overwhelmed.

 Some habits you should develop would be:

 Get on a good schedule

 We need structure and routine in our lives.
 Our bodies expect it.
 They perform best when we operate on a regular schedule.
 We especially need to eat and sleep at about the same time each day.
 Find a schedule that works for you and stick to it!

 Our brains need the right food to perform at their peak.
 Don’t go to work on an empty stomach.
 Learning to eat right now can avoid many health issues down the road.